FAQ and troubleshooting

 3. Click Devices and then click the File tile.

-4. In Select image file window, click the Add storage button.
+4. In the Select image file window, click the Add storage button.

-5. In Select device panel, click the drive you want to use in the Storage mode.
+5. In the Select device panel, click the drive you want to use in the Storage mode.

 6. Choose Format device to exFAT and click Next.